M-kadi/LLMs_Tests/README.md

 - Support CSV + TXT files in the same folder for ingestion
 - Use Qdrant for vector storage and retrieval
 - Enable Change Prompt and Prompt templates for Reranking and Answering from settings
+- Use Gemeni / OpenAI / Ollama for embeddings + chat
+- Gemeni and OpenAI need API keys in keys.env file

 ##### Endpoints
 - GET http://localhost:8000/docs